ryands17/sqlite-optimised-defaults/README.md

 This adds some pragmas that optimise querying and also add specific options to tables like `strict` and `without rowid` to ensure type safety and increase performance.

+The pragmas are added in [db/schema.ts](./src/db/schema.ts) and the table options are defined in migrations.

 ## Prerequisites

 - Node LTS v18 or above